krbnite/krbnite.github.io/_posts/2019-03-19-Cookiecutter-Data-Science.md

 ls ~/.cookiecutters
 ```

+# Mapping Out the Project Initialization Parameters
 For the data science template, you will go through a series of initialization questions, such
 as choosing the project name.
+One question I had is how some of this info was being used within the project.
+Here
-Here is an example session:
+is an example session:

 * make a new, empty directory (so we can easily see what happens)
   - `mkdir tempDir; cd tempDir`